cyberhtb/IT_Troubleshooting-/GitNotes.md

 > Hi USERNAME!
 You've successfully authenticated, but GitHub does not
 > provide shell access.
 ```
-- Push it using "git push (add ssh url of your repository"
+- Push it using "git push (add ssh url of your repository)"